spsforks/QB64-Wiki/RANDOM.md

 > *Note:* Random files can store records holding various variable types using a [TYPE](TYPE) definition or a [FIELD](FIELD) statement.

-*Example 2:* When not using a [TYPE](TYPE) or fixed length strings, QB4.5 allows RANDOM files to hold variable length strings up to 2 bytes less than the LEN = record length statement:
+When not using a [TYPE](TYPE) or fixed length strings, QB4.5 allows RANDOM files to hold variable length strings up to 2 bytes less than the LEN = record length statement:

 ```vb